CrowdsourcingKC/crowdsourcingshortcut/ch-1.md

+---
+title: Ch 1: The Appeal of Crowdsourcing & The Porcupine’s Dilemma
+---
 Pencil Drawing of a Porcupine
 Is there anything as tense, as uncertain, or as potentially painful as interacting with our fellow man?